david8zhang/pirate-rpg/readme.md

 ## Bugs to fix

-- Free memory for unused mobs after they are destroyed
 - Ship sprite sometimes incorrectly depth sorted

 ## Must haves for Alpha release:

-- Enable player to swim
 - Enemies which can control ships
 - Fixed map
 - UI menus